Asian Heritage & Justice Exhibit

 In the Exhibit Hall, Eastern End.

-Stop by and view our collection of historic photos and news items about Oregon’s forgotten Asian pioneers.
-See exhibits of Asians early in Western Oregon as loggers, miners and farmers.
+Stop by and see our collection of historic photos and news items about early Oregon’s Asian pio-neers.
+See exhibits of Asians in Western Oregon as explorers, loggers, miners and farmers.
+This year we have new displays about early arrivals from the South Seas, Philippines and Hawai‘i.

-See exhibits about men from Hawai’i and Tahiti at Fort Umpqua near Roseburg in 1836.
-Explore why Eastern Oregon has several places named “Owyhee,” the old spelling for “Hawai‘i”.
-Learn about the massacre of Chinese gold miners in Hells Canyon and a new memorial to honor their memory.
+See exhibits about explorers from Hawaii and Tahiti at Fort Umpqua near Roseburg in 1836.
+Explore why Eastern Oregon has several places named “Owyhee,” the old spelling for “Hawai‘i.”